 Instead, you can expect to be offered Substandard rates, between Table 2 and Table 4.
 For those who are unfamiliar with the “table” system, a Table 2 substandard rating takes your regular or “Standard” rate and increases it by 25 percent.

 The higher the number, the greater the increase in rates.

 For an idea of what rates with type 2 diabetes are like, let’s imagine that Fred is a 50-year-old man with this illness who is applying for a $250,000 policy for a 20-year term.
 Fred would end up paying between $100 and $135 a month, though of course the actual price will depends on other factors like his height, weight, and any additional health conditions he may have.

 Your exact rates will also depend on your current situation and health history.

-Please give us a call at 888-411-1329 or fill out our online contact form to learn more about insurance with type 2 diabetes and start comparing quotes.
-We are happy to answer all of your questions.
+Get started with a free instant quote and learn more about life insurance with type 2 diabetes.
+Start comparing quotes now and we are always happy to answer all of your questions.

 Thank you for reading our post, Life Insurance with Type 2 Diabetes.
 Please leave a comment or question below.